 - Samples can be tested only at a USDA- or DAG-designated laboratory, normally the Connecticut Veterinary Medical Diagnostic Laboratory (CVMDL) at the University of Connecticut.
 In accordance with USDA / APHIS NVS protocols, confirmatory testing/subtyping will normally be done at the National Veterinary Services Laboratory (NVSL) in Ames, Iowa - Call the laboratory in advance to let them know when the samples will arrive: Connecticut Veterinary Medical Diagnostic Laboratory University of Connecticut, 61 N. Eagleville Rd., Storrs, CT 06269 Phone 860-486-0837; Fax 860-486-3738 - When leaving dead birds at the end of the farm lane for swabbing, place birds in a sturdy, leak-proof container.
 Authorized personnel will normally collect swab samples and leave the dead birds at that site for disposal. - To ensure the integrity of swab samples: - VTM should be an orange color when fresh.
-Check that the VTM has not changed to a violet color and has not passed the date of expiration. - o VTM should be refrigerated at all times. - Keep the swabs in VTM on fresh ice packs until transporting to a DAGdesignated laboratory (you may need to change ice packs at least every 24 hours). - If samples are stored in a freezer for more than 72 hours, place a plastic bag around each box and seal to prevent drying of the VTM. - Place a completed copy of an AI Sample Submission Form in each box with the corresponding samples.
-Samples must be identified with Premises ID, farm name, phone number, date of sample collection, and dates on which dead bird carcasses were collected.
-If you need a Premises ID number, call the RI DEM Division of Agriculture (401-222-2781).
+Check that the VTM has not changed to a violet color and has not passed the date of expiration. - o VTM should be refrigerated at all times. - Keep the swabs in VTM on fresh ice packs until transporting to a DAGdesignated laboratory (you may need to change ice packs at least every 24 hours). - If samples are stored in a freezer for more than 72 hours, place a plastic bag around each box and seal to prevent drying of the VTM. - Write the farm name and Premises ID on the side of the box of samples (not on the lid). - Submit a completed submission form which includes a Premises ID.